dudung/to/content/posts/svg-simple-examples.md

 ## intro
 SVG, that stands for scalable vector graphis, is a web friendly vector-based file format used to render two-dimensional images on the internet, and it is written in pure XML [^chris_2022], which makes it can be created or edited using any text and code editor.
 Other than to code SVG, there is also a lot of drawing applications available that can be used to open and edit SVG files [^fisher_2022].
 There are some reasons to use SVG, where one of them is SEO (search engine optimization) friendly that allowing keywords, descriptions, and links addition directly to the markup [^davey_2023].
 Infinity scalability, small file size, editability, and accessiblity are advantages of SVG files, while complexity and browser support are the disadvantages [^edwards_2023].
 Image stored as SVG does not require compression compared to other formats [^tey_2021].

+How to create SVG basic shapes and text, group elements, and perform some transformations will be discussed here in brief but hopefully sufficient clear.

 ## minimal lines